Large and very singular solutions to semilinear elliptic equations: Introduction and main results

-in the following sense: $u(0,x)=0$ $\forall\,x:|x|\neq0$, and
+in the following sense: $u(0,x)=0$ $\forall\,x:\mid x\mid\neq0$, and

-Moreover v.s. solution $u_\infty(t,x)$ can be obtained as $\lim_{k\to\infty}u_k(t,x)$, where $u_k(t,x)$ is solution of \eqref{ad5*} satisfying initial condition $u_k(0,x)=k\delta(x)$ (see \cite{BPT,KP1,EK} and references therein).
-The next stage was the study of v.s. solutions to problem \eqref{ad5*}, \eqref{ad6*} with variable absorption potential $h=h(t,x)\geqslant0$, degenerating on initial hyperplane:
+Moreover, v.s. solution $u_\infty(t,x)$ can be obtained as $\lim_{k\to\infty}u_k(t,x)$, where $u_k(t,x)$ is a solution of \eqref{ad5*} satisfying the initial condition $u_k(0,x)=k\delta(x)$ (see \cite{BPT,KP1,EK} and references therein).
+The next step was to study v.s. solutions to problem \eqref{ad5*}, \eqref{ad6*} with variable absorption potential $h=h(t,x)\geqslant0$, degenerating on initial hyperplane: